 Not bright enough to overcome glare in a bright room.

 The Hisense QD6QF is a mediocre choice for watching sports.
 It’s not a good choice for watching the big game with a large group of friends, as it has a narrow viewing angle and it’s not bright enough to overcome glare in a bright room.
 It also has disappointing motion handling, with a slow response time that leaves a long blur trail behind fast-moving objects.
+Additionally, there are artifacts around fast-moving players and objects, which affect motion clarity.
 It also has poor uniformity, so anything with a uniform color, like the playing field, is a patchy mess.

 Excellent color accuracy in SDR out of the box.